menglqn1/gitskills/README.md

 # gitskills
-Creating a new a quick
+Creating a new a quick & simple